natelangholz/stat418-tools-in-datascience/README.md

 ## Resources

 Papers will be posted in the corresponding weekly directory.
+There is no textbook.

 ## Evaluation